Coolio

 Early career

-Born Artis Leon Ivey Jr. in 1963, Coolio's early life in Compton exposed him to the burgeoning West Coast hip-hop scene.
-He began his music career in the late 1980s, forming the group WC and the Maad Circle and contributing to their 1991 debut album Ain't a Damn Thang Changed.
+Born in 1963, Artis Ivey grew up in Compton and began his musical journey in the late 1980s.
+He first gained attention as a member of the group WC and the Maad Circle, contributing to their 1991 album Ain't a Damn Thang Changed on Priority Records.

 Breakthrough